Keep Up With McLean!

 McLean Anxiety Mastery Program

 OCD causes unreasonable thoughts, fears, or worries.
 A person with OCD tries to manage these thoughts through rituals.
 Frequent disturbing thoughts or images are called obsessions.
 They are irrational and can cause severe anxiety.
 Reasoning doesn’t help control the thoughts.
 Rituals or compulsions are actions that help stop or ease the obsessive thoughts.
 The condition occurs in children, adolescents, and adults, and with proper treatment, symptoms can be managed.
-While neuroscientists are investigating the areas of the brain thought to be responsible for OCD, clinician-researchers are also conducting studies to constantly improve OCD treatments such as exposure and response prevention (ERP) therapy and acceptance and commitment therapy (ACT).

 You may find these organizations useful for more information on OCD.